SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 After lunch, you can either walk up the hill to Alamo Square or take the 21 bus that picks up at Laguna and Hayes.

-Painted ladies are any historic Victorian or Edwardian house painted in three or more colors.
+Painted ladies refer to any historic Victorian or Edwardian house painted in three or more colors.
 You will find them throughout this district.

 The painted ladies of Alamo Square

 They are often called the "Seven Sisters of Alamo Square" or "Postcard Row."
-The sun shines on them in the afternoon and it's the best time to visit and/or take photos.
+The sun shines on them in the afternoon, which is the best time to visit and/or take photos.

 Once you are done here, stroll around the district for additional colorful gems all around the park.